 There are, however, some lenders that do charge reasonable rates when compared to the large lenders.
 Now that you know you have a choice when it comes to getting a title loan, let’s discuss what title loans actually cost and why.

 There are three main drivers that will determine the cost of a title loan: Interest rates, fees, and loan term.
 The interest rate and fees will be directly connected to the lender you choose and will make the biggest difference.

-Many lenders still operate with minimal investment in customer service and charge very high rates; most charge the Maximum allowable rate.
+Some lenders still operate with minimal investment in customer service and charge very high rates; and can charge the Maximum allowable rate.
 These are the types of lenders you will want to avoid if cost is an important factor to you.